remy/remysharp.com/public/drafts/faking-progress-service-worker-edition.md

 # Faking progress (service worker edition)

-Yesterday I showed you how to faking loading process using a small amount of JavaScript and CSS.
+Yesterday I showed you how to [faking loading process](/faking-progress-simple-edition) using a small amount of JavaScript and CSS.
 As a reminder, this is a UI effect that shows a request is loading.
 However, instead of using the naïve method, this post will talk about how to use Service Workers for the task instead.

 <!--more-->

 <small>Note: Sometimes I'll refer to Service Worker as SW throughout this post.</small>

+Here's a simple working demo: [https://loader-sw.isthe.link](https://loader-sw.isthe.link/)

 ## The general approach